Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Translation for NLP Tasks

 \section{Translation for NLP Tasks}

-In this section, we explore various prompting strategies across multiple languages and LLMs, encompassing a wide spectrum of NLP tasks.
-This allows us to understand how different prompting methods impact the performance of tasks that theoretically do not depend on any specific language.
+This section explores various prompting strategies across multiple languages and LLMs, covering a wide range of NLP tasks.
+This helps us understand how different prompting methods and other factors affect task performance.